 The Source of Strife

-One of the jobs I held right after college was with a paining company.
+One of the jobs I held right after college was with a painting company.
 It was a small operation and we mostly painted apartments for students around campus.
 One day, a guy who had been with the company much longer than myself began to complain about the equipment and pointed out several problems with the way things were run with the company.
 After listening to him for a few hours, another employee said some of the same things, leading me to believe it was true.
 I engaged in the conversation but it was clearly the wrong choice.

 At the end of the week, I went to get my paycheck and the owner of the company confronted me because he said he heard I was saying bad things about the company.
 I was embarrassed.
 I told him about the conversations on the job site and he told me if I ever wanted to know something, I could ask him myself rather than get second hand information from others.
 That day I realized the words I heard and repeated from a coworker caused unnecessary strife on my job.